madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 ---
 ![Installing WSA](/assets/wsa/wsa_install.png)

 [Windows Subsystem for Android](https://learn.microsoft.com/en-us/windows/android/wsa/) (WSA) is a program that allows users to run Android applications on Windows by utilizing Microsoft's Hyper-V virtualization technology.
-This creates a need for a  new form of forensic acquisitions that blend both mobile and desktop techniques and tools.
-In this blog post, I will be exploring WSA; from reverse engineering core system executable, to exploring strange directory paths for forensic artifacts.
+Now suspects of criminal investigations may have evidence that is traditionally found on their phone inside of their computer.
+This creates a need for a  new form of forensic acquisitions that blends both mobile and desktop techniques and tools.
+In this blog post, I will be exploring WSA -- from reverse engineering core system executable to exploring strange directory paths for forensic artifacts.

-> Note: WSA is only officially supported on Windows 11 and requires Hyper-V. This means you will not be able to use WSA in a VM unless you have correctly nested the virtualization technology.
+> Note: WSA is only officially supported on Windows 11 and requires Hyper-V. This means you will not be able to use WSA in a Virtual Machine (VM) unless you have correctly nested the virtualization technology.

 ---